 [I]f a quorum fails to appear at a regular or properly called meeting, the inability to transact business does not detract from the fact that the society's rules requiring the meeting to be held were complied with and the meeting was convened--even though it had to adjourn immediately.
 (Robert's Rules, 11th ed., p.
 347.)

+Appoint New Directors.
 To place new directors on a board where apathy derails annual elections, directors can resign their seats so new directors can be appointed to the board.
 However the matter is handled, the board must publish its decision to the membership.
-If members are unhappy with the board's decision, they have the right to file their own petition with the court.
+If members are unhappy with the board's decision, they have the right to file their own petition with the court to reduce the quorum requirements.
 (Corp.
 Code §7515(a).)